openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(all!: Collection<T>, at!: Int64): Unit
 ```

-Function: Inserts all elements from the specified collection into this [ArrayList](collection_package_class.md#class-arraylistt) starting from the specified position.
+Functionality: Inserts all elements from the specified collection into this [ArrayList](collection_package_class.md#class-arraylistt), starting at the specified position.

-The function traverses the input collection in iterator order and inserts all elements at the specified position, shifting existing elements at and after that position backward.
+The function traverses the input collection in iterator order and inserts all elements at the specified position, shifting existing elements to the right.

 Parameters:

-- all!: [Collection](../../core/core_package_api/core_package_interfaces.md#interface-collectiont)\<T> - The collection of elements of type T to be inserted.
+- all!: [Collection](../../core/core_package_api/core_package_interfaces.md#interface-collectiont)\<T> - The collection of elements to insert.
-- at!: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The target index for collection insertion.
+- at!: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The target index for insertion.

 Exceptions:

-- [IndexOutOfBoundsException](../../core/core_package_api/core_package_exceptions.md#class-indexoutofboundsexception) - Throws an exception when 'at' is out of bounds.
+- [IndexOutOfBoundsException](../../core/core_package_api/core_package_exceptions.md#class-indexoutofboundsexception) - Thrown if the index is out of range.

 Example:

-See usage example at [ArrayList's add function](../collection_package_samples/sample_arraylist_add.md).
+See [ArrayList's add function](../collection_package_samples/sample_arraylist_add.md) for usage examples.### func clear()

-### func clear()

 ```cangjie
 public func clear(): Unit